neuronsimulator/nrn/ballandstick3.rst

 Ball-and-stick: 3 - Basic cell
 ==============================

-.. topic:: Before we begin

-    The examples on this page use Thomas McTavish's ``neuronpy`` module, available from `<https://pypi.python.org/pypi/neuronpy>`_.
-On Linux or Mac, this may be installed by typing: ``sudo pip install neuronpy``

 This page is the third in a series here we build a multicompartment cell and evolve it into a network of cells running on a parallel machine.
 In this page, we build a ring network of ball-and-stick cells created in the previous page.
 In this case, we make *N* cells where cell *n* makes an excitatory synapse onto cell *n* + 1 and the last, *N*\ th cell in the network projects to the first cell.
 We will drive the first cell and visualize the spikes of the network.

 Let's begin by creating a file :file:`simrun.py` to contain the simulation control methods from the previous tutorial page.
 In this file, place the following code: